hyperspy/hyperspy/doc/user_guide/mapped_parameters_structure.rst

 beam_energy
     type: Float

-    The energy of the electron beam in eV
+    The energy of the electron beam in keV

 beam_current
     type: Float